Research & Development

 Base: Musgrove Park Hospital, Taunton

-I am a head and neck CNS in Taunton, Somerset.
-I started my nursing career in 1994 on an ENT ward where I thought I would just ‘get a few months experience’ little did I know that this is where I would stay and progress.
+I started my nursing career in 1994 on an ENT ward where I thought I would just ‘get a few months experience’, little did I know that this is where I would stay and progress.
 As a junior sister I felt frustrated with the inability to provide a better service for the cancer patient and sought to set up a CNS post at Taunton.

 I ‘invited’ myself along to the South West regional BAHNON group meetings and spent time with individual CNS’s until a post came up at Taunton.